thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 To that end, there should be an app/program that manages your identities and contacts on that device.
 It sets up your initial identity, any cloud backups, etc., and the other apps talk to it as needed.
 That could be sending it individual messages to sign or asking for a key that can be used to do limited functionality.

 Contacts could be signed such that they're only readable by us, and then sent over the network so I can have multiple devices that keep their contact list synced between them

+An identity management app could also work as a link handler for the `leaf` protocol.
+It could take a schema ID as another path component, which then describes the purpose of the URI and the expected remaining data in the URI.
+The identity management app can then pass the message along to any app that has specified it knows how to handle that schema.

+## Sustainability

+Servers are expensive, especially as they get popular.
+Most current fediverse instances are free and funded by donations.
+Things like ads or paying for an account are difficult to do due to the nature of federation.
+This is a pretty major problem because if a server becomes too expensive to host, it will shut down, along with all the accounts associated with it.
+Fedi v2 makes individual servers going down not be an issue anymore, since identities aren't attached to them.
+However, it's an issue if _all_ the instances go down, and if there's no way to pay for them still, why would _any_ instance stay up?

+Since instance nodes do not have to do filtering, sorting, or really any other processing, but rather just serving the events and sending out notifications to clients, the cost will be cheaper than the current fediverse.
+It's really just a file server, which is cheap.
+For example, idrive charges $40 per tb per year, which is enough for a LOT of content.
+So I expect some instance nodes to have fairly generous free tiers that will suffice for a lot of users.
+Idrive also doesn't have egress charges, so the cost only scales with how much content is being published, not downloaded.

+For power users, instance nodes could accept payments to store data above the free quota.
+This would likely most often happen for people wishing to upload high resolution images or videos.
+A user could also switch nodes after filling a quota on one node - you don't have to delete your content on the old instance.
+You could also do this to backup your content on multiple nodes (although you should also keep a local copy of all your content).

+I assume this aspect of Fedi v2 will be the most controversial - people really like free services, and are expecting it.
+Knowing they might eventually need to pay to post more will perhaps require a cultural shift.
+I think it's worth it to not have ads or tracking, and in general we should be supporting sustainable services.

+## What about Incremental Social?

+Well, the agentic fediverse is a long ways out.
+But eventually I'd probably like to replace mbin with an Iroh node and ActivityPub <=> Fedi v2 bridge, transitioning all existing accounts.

+The bridge would work by looking for a signed message to register a handle on the server.
+If that handle is not taken nor reserved, the AP actor is created and posts from the identity get bridged.
+The actor will have some metadata linking to the Fedi v2 identity, thus allowing both fediverses to know the identities are linked.